spoud/kafka-training-practice/kafka-demos/kafka-connect-pipeline/README.md

 ## Prepare Environment

 1. start the connect-worker and its dependencies
-   `docker-compose up zookeeper broker connect schema-registry`
+   `docker-compose up -d zookeeper broker connect schema-registry` `docker-compose -f docker-compose-elk.yml up -d`
 2. install the plugins we are going to use

 ## Installing Connector Plugins